Thailand Nets 1.3 Million Kilograms Of Invasive Fish

 The fish, native to West Africa, were first discovered in Thailand's rivers in 2010 before spreading rapidly in 2018, and are now also found in the US state of Florida and in the Philippines.

-In July, the Thai government declared the eradication of the species a national priority.
+In July, the Thai government declared the eradication of the species a national priority and began encouraging people to consume the fish.

+Promotional activities in central Phetchaburi province advertised tilapia-based fish sauces and sausages.

+Restaurants have also increasingly used the fish in cuisine, fried with garlic or sun-dried.

 It remains unclear how the fish arrived in Thailand, but local media reports have said they could have been imported by a company from Ghana in 2010.